Skip to main content

 Starting in 2006, Minnesota business leaders raised over $20 million in private funds to research, develop, pilot, evaluate, and expand an early learning approach that is proven effective – Early Learning Scholarships paired with the Parent Aware Ratings.

-Since then, business leaders and groups like the Minnesota Chamber of Commerce and Minnesota Business Partnership have been enthusiastic champions of using that proven approach to help low-income children.
+Since then, business leaders and business groups have been enthusiastic champions of using that proven approach to help low-income children.

 Minnesota Business for Early Learning is hosted by the non-profit organization Think Small, whose mission is to advance quality care and education of children in their crucial early years.
 Questions about Minnesota Business for Early Learning can be directed to Ericca Maas at emass@thinksmall.org.